Operation Crossbow: Tactical bombing

 The works in France were the German "Site System 1" which was to be 96 fixed launching sites with storage bunkers (the 'ski' shapes) and outdoor ramps.
 Site System 2 (a reserve) and System 3 were planned.
-There were also four larger Wasserwerk ("Waterworks") bunker sites: Siracourt, Lottinghen, Nardouet, and Brécourt.
+There were also four larger Wasserwerk ("Waterworks") bunker sites: Siracourt, Lottinghen, Couville, Tamerville, and Brécourt.
 Intended for use in January 1944 actual progress in construction, training and supply of V-1s was behind when inspected by German high command in October.
 French reports and detailed aerial reconnaissance linked with reconnaissance of Peenemünde indicated possibility of 2,000 missiles per day against England.
 Over half the sites were completed by December but Allied intelligence had identified all 96 by end of January.
 The first bombing of sites was by USAAF Martin B-26 Marauder medium bombers in early December with RAF Bomber Command starting night-time attacks shortly after but the greater inaccuracy of night bombing against small targets led the Joint Chiefs of Staff to use US heavy bombers in daylight.
-By the end of December 54 sites had been attacked and seven were destroyed.
-The bombing continued – by end of March 9 destroyed and 35 seriously damaged, by May 24 destroyed and 58 seriously damaged.
+By the end of December, 54 sites had been attacked and 7 were destroyed.
+The bombing continued, and by end of March, 9 sites were destroyed and 35 seriously damaged.
+By May, 24 sites were destroyed and 58 seriously damaged.

 Following Operation Hydra, a few Crossbow attacks were conducted on the "Heavy Crossbow" bunkers of Watten (V-2) and Mimoyecques (actually V-3 rocket cannon) from August and November 1943 respectively.
 "Crossbow Operations Against Ski Sites" began on 5 December with the "Noball" code name used for the targets (e.g., 'Noball 27' was the Ailly-le-Vieux-Clocher [sic] site, "Noball No. 93" was in the Cherbourg area, "Noball No. 107" was at Grand Parc, and "Noball V1 site No.147" was at Ligescourt).